DDT Max Bump

-Max Bump is an annual Japanese professional wrestling event promoted by CyberFight's DDT Pro-Wrestling (DDT) brand.
-The event has been held since 2001 and aired as an Internet pay-per-view (iPPV) on DDT's streaming service Wrestle Universe and on Fighting TV Samurai, then on AbemaTV.
-The event is usually held around the holidays of the Golden Week, between April and May.
+Max Bump was a recurring professional wrestling event held annually by DDT Pro-Wrestling (DDT) from 2001 to 2023.
+It was originally held from 2001 to 2019 by DDT as an independent promotion, and then by CyberFight from 2021 to 2023 as a DDT branded event.
+It was usually held around the holidays of the Golden Week, between April and May.
 The 2020 edition was cancelled due to the COVID-19 pandemic.
-In 2022, the event moved to Yokohama and was renamed Mega Max Bump.
+In 2022, the event moved from Tokyo to Yokohama and was renamed Mega Max Bump.